Donald-Watts/Ontos-AI/README.md

 Configs are per-deploy; nothing is phoned home.

 **Deployment:** private containers, not public images.

-If you want to run it, we’ll align on your specs and I’ll provide a sealed config.

 ## Roadmap
 Near-term: Expand DSL workflow packs; context generation; analytics.